‘Chrisley Knows Best’ Star Nanny Faye Visits Clothing Optional Resort For Seniors With Susie

 That was when Susie explained it was a resort for seniors.
 Clothing, however, was optional.

 “So, you can let it all hang out.”
-Susie continued to explain.
+Susie continued.

 Appearing to enjoy the view a bit, Nanny Faye noted that she was “ashamed to even look up” because she worried God would pass judgment on her.

 When Susie declared they should get out and hit the pool, Nanny Faye was ready to go.
-She, however, decided she wanted to wear her sunglasses.
-She didn’t want the sunglasses to protect her eyes though.
-She wanted them to mask what she was actually looking at.
+She told Susie she wanted to get her sunglasses before they went.
+She didn’t want the sunglasses to protect her eyes, however.
+She told Susie she wanted them to mask what she was actually looking at.

 In less than 24 hours, the video clips were liked over 12,000 times with over 300 followers dropping in to leave a comment.